atticus-lv/RenderNode/docs/NodeLayout.md

 <!-- div:right-panel -->

-> [!NOTE]
-> This node allow you to merge different settings into one task.
->
-> And you can merge different tasks into the render list node, too.
+> This node allow you to merge different settings into one task.<br>And you can merge different tasks into the render list node, too.

 <!-- panels:end -->